A localization of bicategories via homotopies: The homotopy bicategory

-{\bf The universal property of $i$.} We will prove that, under some natural conditions on the class $\Sigma$, the 2-functor \mbox{$\C \mr{i}\Ho$} is the localization of $\C$ with respect to $\Sigma$.
-It should be noted that $i$ has the universal property of making the arrows of $\Sigma$ into equivalences in a \emph{strong} 2-categorical sense, by this we mean that $i^*$ is an isomorphism of bicategories, not just a pseudoequivalence.
-This is analogous to the difference between pseudo and bilimits.
-We state precisely what we mean by localization of $\C$ with respect to $\Sigma$ (see \cite{PRONK2}):
+{\bf The universal property of $i$.} We will prove that, under some natural conditions on the class $\cc{W}$, the 2-functor \mbox{$\C \mr{i}\Ho$} is the localization of $\C$ with respect to $\cc{W}$.
+It should be noted that $i$ has the universal property of making the arrows of $\cc{W}$ into equivalences in a \emph{strict} 2-categorical sense. {By this we mean that, for any bicategory $\cc{D}$, precomposition with $i$ yields an isomorphism of the appropriate Hom-bicategories, and not just a biequivalence (see details in Definition \ref{localizacion} below).} We state precisely what we mean by localization of $\C$ with respect to $\cc{W}$ (See Section \ref{sec:intro} for a comparison with \cite{PRONK2}):